-5.3 Lecture recording
+5.3 Lecture Recording

-The provision of online lectures this year is a response to an exceptional situation.
-Please note that these recordings and all attendant online materials may be used only for your personal and private study, and must not be passed on to any other person (except for transcription purposes, if required due to the nature of a disability, in which case they can only be provided to the transcriber), nor reproduced or published in any form (this includes, but is not limited to, the internet and hard copy publication).
+Currently, whilst we are returning to in-person seminar and tutorial teaching, all lectures are expected to be online, and will be recorded.
+Please note that lecture recordings and all attendant online materials may be used only for your personal and private study, and must not be passed on to any other person (except for transcription purposes, if required due to the nature of a disability, in which case they can only be provided to the transcriber), nor reproduced or published in any form (this includes, but is not limited to, the internet and hard copy publication).
 Any breach of this agreement or the University's policy on the recording of lectures and other formal teaching sessions will be regarded as a disciplinary offence.